m-mcardle/GasMeUp/README.md

 ## Build

+Before building you likely need to bump the versions.
+The versioning of our app is managed through `standard-version-expo`.
+To bump versions before creating a new build run `npm run bump`.

 To build the application for iOS, run `npm run build` to use the `eas` CLI to compiled app to Expo.

 Once built, we can then run `npm run publish` to update the app on `App Store Connect`.

-## Demo Video
+## Demo Video (Outdated)
 [![GasMeUp Thumbnail](https://i.ytimg.com/vi/z6_Ajiv4UBw/hqdefault.jpg)](https://youtube.com/shorts/z6_Ajiv4UBw?feature=share)